 Drug offences

-The following offences are included in the definitive guidelines:
+The following offences are included in the revised guidelines:

-- Fraudulent evasion of a prohibition by bringing into or out of the UK a controlled drug
+- section 3 (and Customs and Excise Management Act 1979 (section 170(2)) – fraudulent evasion of a prohibition by bringing into or taking out of the UK a controlled drug

-- Supplying or offering to supply a controlled drug/ Possession of a controlled drug with intent to supply it to another
+- section 5(3) – possession of a controlled drug with intent to supply it to another

-- Production of a controlled drug/ Cultivation of cannabis plant
+- section 6(2) – cultivation of a cannabis plant

 Between 15 January 2020 and 7 May 2020 the Council consulted on revisions to the drug offences guidelines and new draft guidelines covering offences provided for by the Psychoactive Substances Act 2016.